 Dealer confidence is low and nothing is more telling of this than the low levels of new stock orders from manufacturers.
 Orders were considerably lower in 2019 after ambitious levels of production and dealer orders in 2018 for a market that did not live up to expectations.
 The reduced orders are frustrating for manufacturers, but dealers want to understand how the crucial first few months of the 2020-season play out before committing to additional stock.

 In a strange turn of events, many dealers can see the much maligned unsold 2018 and 2019 stock still clogging up forecourts is becoming the most sought after stock.
 This is down to the units being unused, similar in design and specification to the latest models and but most importantly competitively priced after discounts whilst being unaffected by WLTP, reclassification and VED changes.

 Many dealers are reporting to the Glass’s Motor Caravan team their concerns surrounding Brexit.
 These concerns focus on a reduction in consumer spending despite heavy discounts offered by manufacturers, who believe the incentives have been crucial in getting sales over the line since 2018.

 What is most concerning for manufacturers and dealers is how these concerns will affect one of the biggest retail shows of the year - The Motorhome and Caravan Show at the NEC, Birmingham between 15th and 20th October.
 Traditionally, the October show sets the trend of how the season will go.
 It is hard to predict if the potential high levels of demand can outweigh the economical hindrances that the market continues the face.

 Used market activity

-In the July edition of Glass’s Caravan data values have moved down 1%.
+In the October edition of Glass’s Caravan data values have held.
 For subscribers of the Glass’s caravan app, please ensure that you regularly update the current editions to receive the latest datasets.
 Since the July 2017 edition, we have added over 1000 previously unvalued models to our database.